OCA/partner-contact/partner_noncommercial/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module changes menu and view descriptions to make partner management suitable for use in non commercial organisations.
+This module changes menu and view descriptions to make partner management suitable for use in non commercial organizations.

 **Table of contents**